 The stage adaptation of To Kill a Mockingbird is a truly special experience.
 Performed in the old courthouse, it allows attendees an opportunity to transport themselves back to the time of the book's setting.
 Keeping the tradition of the era, any white male over the age of 18 can be called for jury duty.
 If selected, he will be asked to sit with the jury during the courtroom scene.

-There are three levels of tickets: the young audience performances, the regular performances, and the special performance.
+There are four levels of tickets: young audience performances, regular performances, and birthday performances, and a senior matinee performance.
 Read more about each type of ticket and how to purchase each below.

 Young Audience Performance Schedule:

 These performances are open to any student in grades 7th -12th grade or in home school.
-Each ticket costs $20, and must be purchased from our office.
-These tickets will not be available online.
-Call us at 251-743-3386 to purchase tickets or to get more information.
+Young audience performances begin at 9:00 am.
+Ticket information will be available soon.

 Regular Performance Schedule: